-To start things off, I’ll state that Berat has been one of my favourite stops so far during this trip.
-Located about 3 hours south of Tirana, Albania, the only option is to take a $4cdn bus/van to this 2400 year old Ottoman city.
+To start things off, I’ll state that Berat is a beautifully unique city that is well worth checking out.
+Located about 3 hours south of Tirana, Albania, the only option is to take a $4cdn bus/van to this 2400-year-old Ottoman city.

 After cruising through town as the bus drops off all of the locals, you will eventually be let out at a seemingly random location.
 But, it doesn’t matter!
 Berat is awesome..

 The city is home to 60,000 residents but it has a really small town feel to it.
 There is a river running through the city and houses are built on either side, seemingly stacked upon one another.

 It’s also named the city of 1000 windows and 2000 steps!

 On top of the mountain overlooking the city is an old castle where residents still live to this day!
 Most of the buildings built inside the fortress were built in the 13th century.